Chinmayee770/bob_hackathon/README.md

   ### 6. Lang-Chain and Azure Gen AI for Database Retrieval and analytics
 - **Azure Functions:** Uses Lang-Chain and Azure AI for efficient database retrieval and analytics based on predefined prompts.
-- User would just ask the bot which dataset they want to do analysis on and would retrieve it from blob storage(seperate storage for documents/pdfs in blob storage and info  in sql helps for this purpose)
+- User would just ask the bot which dataset they want to do analysis on and would retrieve it from blob storage(seperate storage for documents/pdfs in blob storage and info in csv helps for this purpose)
-- **Reference for how its done:[medium]** [Chat with MySQL using Python and LangChain](https://alejandro-ao.com/chat-with-mysql-using-python-and-langchain/)
+- **Reference on how ai generated sql database retrieval work:[medium]** [Chat with MySQL using Python and LangChain](https://alejandro-ao.com/chat-with-mysql-using-python-and-langchain/)
-- **reference 2 for how its going to be done:[git link]** [Chat Gen Ai and LangChain based analytics](https://github.com/ANUJT65/bob_hackathon/blob/main/backend/Using%20Pandas%20Dataframe%20Agent.ipynb/)
+- **reference on how gen ai based analytics works:[git link]** [Chat Gen Ai and LangChain based analytics](https://github.com/ANUJT65/bob_hackathon/blob/main/backend/Using%20Pandas%20Dataframe%20Agent.ipynb/)

-## Centralized Dashboard
+## 7) Centralized Dashboard
 - **Overview:** A centralized dashboard for monitoring and managing the entire process, providing a unified interface for data access and control.
 - All the processed information, including department-wise email classification, financial ratios, company reputation, agency/audit check, business loan status, and personal loan status, is integrated into a centralized dashboard.
 - This dashboard provides a comprehensive view for decision-makers to approve loans, respond to emails, and perform other critical operations efficiently.

 -**Question/Query on Data:**